AI Insurance Claims Processing: Cut E&O Review Time by 73%

 "Move fast and fix things.
 The cost of being wrong is less than the cost of being slow."

-Mark Zuckerberg, on rapid iteration at MetaA Wilmette agency tried this approach in September.
-Week 1, they documented their E&O process and found they were averaging 11.3 hours per claim from notification to coverage determination.
-Week 2, they tested Claude on three closed claims and cut document review time from 4 hours to 35 minutes.
-Week 3, they built standard prompts for their most common claim types.
-Week 4, they processed six live claims using AI and averaged 3.8 hours total processing time - a 66% improvement.
+Mark Zuckerberg, on rapid iteration at MetaHere is how that looks week to week.
+Week 1, document the current E&O process and establish a baseline for hours per claim from notification to coverage determination.
+Week 2, test Claude on a few closed claims and watch document review time fall from hours to minutes.
+Week 3, build standard prompts for the most common claim types.
+Week 4, run live claims through AI and measure the drop in total processing time.

 The 4-week timeline works because it forces you to focus on practical results instead of theoretical possibilities.
 By Week 2, you know whether AI document processing will help your specific claims workflow.
 By Week 4, you have enough data to make an informed decision about broader implementation.